-The school has a single "Equality Policy".
+The school has a single "Equality Policy" that has a section on racial tolerance.
 This includes information about what the school, through education, challenge and discussion, will do to ensure incidents do not happen.

-Racism is tackled in both the RE, through our British Values and PSHE curricula.
+Racism is tackled in both the RE and in the PSHE curricula.
 The children will take part in discussions designed to raise awareness and address prejudices.
 This work ensures that racial tolerance is at the forefront of everything we do.